Master of Business Administration (MBA)

 - three concentration or certificate courses for 12 credits.

 A foundational level of knowledge in critical areas is required prior to beginning the Master of Business Administration (MBA) program.
 This foundation helps to ensure that students are prepared to fully engage and succeed in the coursework associated with graduate programs in management.
-Students must have an undergraduate course in each of the following areas, or test out of the prerequisite course through self-directed study.
+Students must have an undergraduate course in each of the following areas, complete MGMT-510 Foundations of Business, or test out of individual prerequisite courses through self-directed study.

 Areas of prerequisite knowledge: